This page was updated on 19 February 2021

 Whichever campus you start the day at, you should stay there.
 As a general rule, you shouldn’t travel between campuses in the same day.

-Do I need to wear a face covering on the WelTec and Whitireia campus buses?
+Do I need to wear a face covering on public transport and the Whitireia and WelTec campus buses?

-To help keep us all safe we ask that you use a face covering on our Whitireia and WelTec campus buses.
+Yes, you must wear a face covering on public transport and on our Whitireia and WelTec campus buses.

 I don’t have a face covering.
 What do I do?